 - 11 Golding & Golding: About Our International Tax Law Firm

 IRS Schedule B: Overseas Account Ownership & Signature Authority: The IRS Form Schedule B is generally used to report interest and dividends to the IRS when the threshold is met.
 Taxpayers are required to include both domestic and overseas earnings on this form.
 But, even if the filer has no interest or dividends, Question 7 regarding ownership or signature authority over overseas accounts is required.
 And, even though there is no direct penalty for failing to include Schedule B, inaccurate reporting may lead to significant offshore penalties for FBAR and FATCA (amongst others).

 Common Questions we receive about Schedule B:

-- Do I report foreign dividends?
+- Do I report overseas dividends?

-- Are my foreign dividends qualified?
+- Are my overseas dividends qualified?

 - I never marked off “Yes” for Question 7

 - What if I never reported them in prior years?

 - Will I go to jail?